Intel-bigdata/OAP/docs/OAP-Architect-Overview.md

 ## OAP Features

-OAP has two major Features:  index and cache, for boosting Spark SQL performance on ad-hoc queries and batch processing jobs.
+OAP has two major features:  index and cache, for boosting Spark SQL performance on ad-hoc queries and batch processing jobs.

 ### Index